pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 <!-- **TODO: schema** -->

 This describe the translation and rotation needed to go from the previous motor to the next one.
-We actually use a simplified Denavit hHrtenberg notation.
+We actually use a simplified Denavit Hartenberg notation.

 <!-- TODO: model origin -->

+To use and understand kinematic model, you need to know how Reachy coordinate system is defined (from Reachy's perspective):

+* The _X_ axis corresponds to the foward arrow.
+* The _Y_ axis corresponds to the right to left arrow.
+* The _Z_ axis corresponds to the up arrow.

+And the origin of this coordinate system is located in the upper part of the robot trunk.
+Basically, if you imagine a segment going from the left shoulder to the right shoulder of the robot, the origin is the middle of this segment.

+The units used for this coordinate system are the meter.
+So the point (0.3, -0.2, 0) is 30cm in front of the origin, 20cm to the right and at the same height.

 ### Forward kinematics